Garrett Hampson Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the seventh-best in the league.

-- The Phillies' 4.01 team ERA ranks 10th among all league pitching staffs.
+- The Phillies have a 4.01 team ERA that ranks 10th among all league pitching staffs.

-- Phillies pitchers combine to give up 158 home runs (1.1 per game), the 10th-fewest in the league.
+- Phillies pitchers combine to surrender 159 home runs (1.1 per game), the 10th-fewest in the league.

-- The righty last pitched on Saturday against the Milwaukee Brewers, when he tossed 4 2/3 innings, allowing seven earned runs while giving up eight hits.
+- His most recent time out came on Sunday against the Milwaukee Brewers, when the lefty went four innings, surrendering two earned runs while allowing five hits.

+- In 18 games this season, the 28-year-old has put up a 3.91 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .277 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.